souravs34/python-datavisualisation/README.md

 # python-datavisualisation-webapp

+Data Visualisation graphs related to data in file "reviews.csv"

 ### Jupyter Notebook
-Data-Analysis-and-visualisation-part1
-Data-Analysis-and-visualisation-part2

-These files contains graphs related to file reviews.csv in Jupyter Notebook File contains various operations like
+File contains various operations like

 1. Exploring datasets with python and pandas